-December 6 marks a special day for millions of Dalits and socially backward citizens of India.
-It was on December 6, 60 years ago, that one of the greatest crusaders of the country’s marginalised communities, Dr. Bhimrao Ramji Ambedkar passed away.
+December 6 marks a special day for millions of people from Dalit communities and socially backward citizens of India.
+It was on December 6, 63 years ago, that one of the greatest crusaders of the country’s marginalised communities, Dr. Bhimrao Ramji Ambedkar passed away.

 But it was two months prior to his passing away, that Baba Saheb took a pivotal step that would shape the course of the life of millions.
 This was the time when he converted to Buddhism.

 Baba Saheb’s conversion not only marked the beginning of Ambedkar(ite) Buddhism that continues to gather more followers every year but also gave lakhs of Dalits suffering under India’s oppressive caste system a new lens to view their identity from and redefine their place in the country.